 Now that we've observed the snappy way TypeIt4Me expands abb to snippet, it's time for you to redefine both abb and snippet to something more useful.
-If your name were Max Wolfeschlegelstein, you might - for example - want to type mxw and have that expand to Max Wolfeschlegelstein.
+If you often type the phrase "Thank you so much", you might want to type tysm and have that expand to Thank you so much.
 Let's try that, shall we?